-Birdline Parrot Rescue is a registered charity and operates England, Scotland and Wales.
+Birdline Parrot Rescue is a registered charity and operates across England, Scotland and Wales.
 Since the charity was formed in the 1980s, we’ve rehomed thousands of parrots.
 We also work to raise standards in parrot care through education at events and through resources such as the Birdline website.

 As parrots live for such a long time, they remain in the ownership of Birdline for life.
 This gives the much-needed reassurance that if a foster family’s circumstances change Birdline will step in to give support and if necessary re-home the bird once again.